scipy/scipy/doc/source/tutorial/interpolate/extrapolation_examples.rst

 and interpolate it on the tabulated grid.
 In fact, we will use the *inverse*
 interpolation: we interpolate the values of :math:`x` versus :math:`у`.
-This way, solving the original equation becomes simply an evaluation of the interpolated function at zero argument.
+This way, solving the original equation becomes simply an evaluation of the interpolated function at zero :math:`y` argument.

 To improve the interpolation accuracy we will use the knowledge of the derivatives of the tabulated function.
 We will use